mintyleaf/p2wrap/README.md

     	PubSub topic name (default "p2p4ai/peerchat")
 ```

+## build/run warning
+if you using go 1.23+ you can face various linker issues because of packages p2p lib is using
+to fix it - pass `-ldflags="-checklinkname=0"` to the run/build command.

 ## run example
 first pane, run the chat demo with fast mDNS only resolving
 `go run cmd/chat/chat.go -user username -room test -log trace -mdns=true -dht=false`